 Coastal Douglas-fir and Western Hemlock ecosystems dominate the 19 significant watersheds that drain into Sooke Bay, Inlet, Harbour and Basin.
 Eighteen of these watersheds are within the District of Sooke boundaries.
-Fourteen of these watersheds are known to be fish bearing.
+Fourteen of these watersheds are known to be fish-bearing.
 These watersheds are habitat to bears, cougars, deer, many sensitive ecosystems and species at risk.

 Community resources are available to protect our streams and the marine environment.
 The Liquid Waste Management Plan contains a wealth of information related to rainwater management, aquatic ecosystems and community involvement.
-This information is available in the Liquid Waste Management Plan (Rainwater) this website and include:
+This information is available in the Liquid Waste Management Plan (Rainwater) this website and includes:

 - Spill Prevention and Response